voracity/x-cat-summer/README.md

 npm start
 ```

+Then visit `http://localhost:3000` to see if things are working.

 For development, you can use nodemon (install with `npm install -g nodemon`) which will auto-reload the JS files:

 ```